xyz-leo/telegram-bot/README.md

 - `/curiosity` - Shows a random fun fact.
 - `/userdata` - View all your data stored in the server.
 - `/cep` - Retrieve detailed information for any Brazilian postal code (CEP).
+- `/cnpj <data>` - Pulls avaiable data from a given CNPJ.
 - `/cotacao` - Get the exchange rate between the Brazilian Real (BRL) and any other currency.
+- `/holidays` - Lists the national holidays for a given year.

 ---